Leann Kuebelbeck, DVM, Diplomate ACVS – Surgeon and Practice Owner

 Dr. Urban completed her internship at Brandon Equine Medical Center and, impressed by her medical talents and her enthusiasm for her profession and her patients, was hired permanently to focus on our northern service area which includes Brooksville, Dade City and other locations within Pasco, Hernando and Sumter counties.

 Dr. Urban’s love of horses first began as a young girl when she took riding lessons at a discounted rate in exchange for arriving early to groom and tack up lesson horses and muck stalls.
-Although she does not currently have her own horse, Dr. Urban hopes to acquire one soon.
-Born in Florida, she enjoys jogging, hiking, time on the beach and on boats, reading, and snuggling her chocolate lab, Riley.
+Born in Florida, she enjoys jogging, hiking, time on the beach and on boats, reading, and snuggling her two dogs.

 You may contact Dr. Urban directly at email@example.com